JagadeeshMerugu/Innomatics-Hackathon/README.md

 * A small segment of users contributes disproportionately to total revenue
 * Restaurants within a particular **rating range** generate the highest revenue

-⭐ *If you find this project useful, feel free to star the repository!*